kavaro/loki-hooks/README.md

 # Usage

 See member-hooks module the usage of hooks.
-The createHooksLoki function exported by 'loki-hooks' returns a Loki class enhanced with hooks.
+The createHooksLoki function exported by 'loki-hooks' returns a Loki and Collection class enhanced with a hooks option.

 ```typescript
 import test from 'ava'